Expeditionary learning schools

-Expeditionary Learning Schools (ELS) are models of comprehensive school reform based on the educational ideas of German educator [Kurt Hahn], the founder of Outward Bound.
+Expeditionary Learning Schools (ELS) are models of comprehensive school reform based on the educational ideas of German educator Kurt Hahn, the founder of Outward Bound.
 There are more than 150 Expeditionary Learning Schools in 30 US states and the District of Columbia.
-They feature project-based learning expeditions, where students engage in interdisciplinary, in-depth study of compelling topics, in groups and in their community, with assessment coming through cumulative products, public presentations, and portfolios.
+They feature project-based learning expeditions, where students engage in interdisciplinary study of compelling topics, in groups and in their community, with assessment coming through cumulative products, public presentations, and portfolios.
 According to the ELS website students undertake tasks requiring perseverance, fitness, craftsmanship, imagination, self-discipline, and significant achievement.

 Design principles

-According to the ELS website the following design principles serve as a moral and cultural foundation for each Expeditionary Learning School.
+According to the ELS website, the following design principles serve as a moral and cultural foundation for each Expeditionary Learning School.
 They express the core values and educational philosophy of Expeditionary Learning.